dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 ### Mirrors & Packages

 I adjusted the mirrors in `/etc/pacman.d/mirrorlists` moving all of the *United States* based mirrors to the top of the list as that is where I am currently located.
-Since these a geographically closer to me, we should receive good throughput network wise as there is less network traversal taking place.
+Since these are geographically closer to me, we should receive good throughput network wise as there is less network traversal taking place.

 ![Pacakges 01](img/Linux%20Deep%20Dive%20-%20Learning%20Linux%20via%20Arch-1765214524353.webp)